 What is a contract position?

 Though they sound similar, an employee working on a contract basis is different from an independent contractor.
 Independent contractors are self-employed, meaning they must pay both the employer and employee portions of payroll taxes.
+These types of contractors are commonly referred to as 1099s.

 Questions to ask about a contract position